Youth Orchestra

 Bursaries & Scholarships

-Thanks to support from the Leverhulme Trust, the Blyth Major Memorial Bursary Scheme, Gwynn Williams and the James Langley Memorial Trust, grants are available to support musicians and to cover their fees and any travel expenses incurred as part of the course.
+We aim to make sure that money isn’t a barrier to getting involved.
+We ask musicians to contribute to the cost of their place in the orchestra, but we understand that for some musicians, any contribution may be out of reach.
+Thanks to support from the Leverhulme Trust, the Blyth Major Memorial Bursary Scheme and Gwynn Williams, grants are available to support musicians and to cover their fees and any travel expenses incurred as part of the course.

 Youth Orchestra FAQ